Over 345 million USD in FDI poured into property sector

-An IP project invested by the Vietnam Singapore IP Joint Venture Co., Ltd (VSIP) which covers 1,000 ha in the southern province of Binh Duong, was the biggest among the 11 FDI property projects in Vietnam in the period.
+A project invested by the Vietnam Singapore IP Joint Venture Co., Ltd which covers 1,000 ha in the southern province of Binh Duong, was the biggest among the 11 FDI property projects in Vietnam in the period.

 With the project, the third of its kind in Binh Duong, VSIP lifted its total number of IP projects in the country to seven.